Easy Citrus-Ginger Immunity Shots

 12 Tips to Support your Immune System During Cold and Flu Season

 Cold and flu season is upon us!
-How can you support your immune system to function its best?
+How can you support your immune system so it can function at its best?
 Your immune cells, like all other cells, require good nutrition and lifestyle habits to function properly.
 A nourishing whole foods diet, strong digestive system, good sleep practices, good hydration, blood sugar control, and the addition of supportive nutritional supplements all work together to promote a strong and functional immune system.

 Read More